 Obviously, being a redhead is unique and awesome.
 I recently did research on natural redheads and found some facts to be astonishing.
 Who knew people with red hair actually have less hair or generate their own Vitamin D?
 More to come below, but it’s very fascinating stuff.
 My advice is to never look at any of these “redhead facts” as negative, we are unique, one-of-a-kind women!

 Here are 13 astounding realities about red hair you probably never knew about:

 1. Redheads have a higher risk of getting melanoma.

 Melanoma is the deadliest form of skin cancer.
-The pigmentation in our skin and the MC1R mutation that makes us redheads, creates a pathway to cancer when combined with UV rays.
-We are at highest risk of other forms of skin cancer as well.
+The pigmentation in our skin and the MC1R mutation that makes us redheads creates a pathway to cancer when combined with UV rays.
+We are at the highest risk of other forms of skin cancer as well.
 This is why it’s pivotal to wear sunscreen every single day of the year.

 2. Redheads may be at high risk for Parkinson’s Disease.

 A Harvard study found that redheads are at a 90% higher risk for Parkinson’s disease.
 Yikes.

 UPDATE: Investigators at Massachusetts General Hospital recently found that mice carrying a variant of the MC1R gene may be at a risk of getting Parkinson’s.
 People with MC1R produce less dopamine in the part of the brain where neurons making the neurotransmitter are destroyed during Parkinson’s disease.
 Second, they seem to be more susceptible to toxins that damage those neurons.

 The study goes on to suggest that activating the MC1R gene, thereby reversing the mutation seen in redheads, may offer protective benefits against Parkinson’s.